The Architecture of Agency Volume 6 The Price Illusion

 The Convergence Point

-Every market price arises from a voluntary exchange.
-The seller has a minimum below which she will not part with the good — her reservation price.
-The buyer has a maximum above which he will walk away.
-A transaction occurs only where these ranges overlap, and the agreed price is simply a point inside that overlap.
-The information content of the price is therefore remarkably thin: it tells us that one party valued the good above the number and the other below it.
-That is all.
-It is an inequality report, not a measurement.
+In a voluntary bilateral exchange, the seller has a minimum below which she will not part with the good — her reservation price — and the buyer has a maximum above which he will walk away.
+A transaction can occur where these ranges overlap, and the agreed price is a point inside that overlap.
+Auctions, bargaining, market power, regulation, taxes, urgency, and coercion can change what a recorded price reveals.
+Under the simple bilateral conditions, its information content is still remarkably thin: it is an inequality report, not an intrinsic measurement.

 Thin, but not empty — and the illusion feeds on the confusion between the two.
 Because the price is a genuine, publicly visible fact, it is easy to mistake it for a public fact about the good rather than a public fact about one meeting of two private valuations.
 From that mistake flow familiar errors: the belief that markets deliver universally valid measures of worth, the outrage that something “worth” one number sells for another, the conviction that a price which moves must have been wrong before or must be wrong now.
 But prices are supposed to move.
 They shift with context, perception, and changing individual preferences because those are the only things they were ever made of.
 A price that fluctuates is not a broken instrument failing to track intrinsic value; it is a working instrument tracking exactly what exists — the shifting overlap of subjective valuations.